Fried Eggplant Recipe

 Instructions

 - You can choose to peel your eggplant or not.
-I feel that peeling makes for a better sandwich but I also don't mind the taste of the skin, plus there are added nutritional benefits to leaving it on.
-Cut up your eggplant into shape of your choice.
+Peeling makes for a better sandwich, but I also don’t mind the taste of the skin, plus there are added nutritional benefits to leaving it on.
+Cut up your eggplant into the shape of your choice.

 - Add all the ingredients for the soak to a large bowl and mix.
 Add eggplant and soak for at least 30 minutes, preferably 2 hours.

 - Mix all the ingredients for the batter, except for the water, until well incorporated.
-Add water slowly, while stirring.
+Add water slowly while stirring.
 Your batter should turn into a runny paste consistency.
-You may not need as much water, or you may need to add more, so don't add it all at once.
+You may not need as much water, or you may need to add more, so only add some at a time.

 - Heat 1/4 inch of oil in a frying pan on medium heat.
 Using a fork, place some pieces of battered eggplant into your pan.
 Let fry for about 2 minutes, or until it’s golden brown.
 Flip and do the same to the other side.

-- Place finished eggplant pieces onto a plate covered with paper towel or cloth to absorb extra oil.
-Serve in sandwiches, wraps, tacos, and gyros, or with condiments as a snack.
+- Once your eggplant pieces are perfectly fried, place them onto a plate covered with paper towel or cloth to absorb any excess oil.
+Now comes the fun part of serving!
+Whether you prefer them in sandwiches, wraps, tacos, or gyros, or even as a snack with your favorite condiments, the choice is yours to explore the versatility of this dish.

 Loved this recipe..
 I would probably add a tiny bit more salt to the batter, personal preference.
 The batter was light and crispy.
 Paired it with sriracha sweet chili sauce creamed with green yogurt and mayo